-- (d) an impairment loss recognised for goodwill cannot be subsequently reversed; impairment loss recognised for an indefinite-lived intangible asset is subsequently reversed if the impairment loss no longer exists or has decreased. - 64.
-More work and research is required to understand the effect of the above differences-mainly the differences about reassessing useful life of an indefinite-lived intangible asset and prohibition on reversal of impairment loss recognised for goodwill-and whether there are ways of resolving the differences in the accounting requirements.
-Additionally, there will also be questions about allocation of the resulting goodwill (ie the amount including identifiable-intangible assets) to units (or groups of units) and accounting for disposal of indefinite-lived intangible assets included within goodwill. - 65.
-The following are the other consequences of allowing indefinite-lived intangible assets - (a) the resulting information might not enable investors to compare different entities that make different accounting estimates for similar intangible assets.
-The staff identified that examples of indefinite-lived intangible assets include brands and some broadcasting or other licences.
+- (d) an impairment loss recognised for goodwill cannot be subsequently reversed; impairment loss recognised for an intangible asset with indefinite useful life is subsequently reversed if the impairment loss no longer exists or has decreased. - 66.
+If the IASB wished to pursue the idea of subsuming intangible assets with indefinite useful life within goodwill, more work and research would be required to understand the effect of the above differences-mainly the differences about reassessing useful life of such an intangible asset and prohibition on reversal of impairment loss recognised for goodwill-and whether there are ways of resolving the differences in the accounting requirements.
+Additionally, there will also be questions about allocation of the resulting goodwill (ie the amount including identifiable intangible assets) to units (or groups of units) and accounting for disposal of intangible assets included within goodwill. - 67.
+The following are the other consequences of allowing intangible assets with indefinite useful life to be subsumed within goodwill: - the resulting information might not enable investors to compare (a) different entities that make different accounting estimates for similar intangible assets.
+The staff identified that examples of intangible assets with indefinite useful life include brands and some broadcasting or other licences.
 However, in some cases, those intangible assets might be regarded as having a finite useful life.
 For example, one entity might amortise its trademarks because it assessed the useful life of its trademarks as finite.
-If another entity includes indefinite-lived trademark within goodwill, users would not receive information about whether the entity has trademarks and the reasons supporting the assessment that those trademarks have an indefinite useful life.
+If another entity includes trademarks with indefinite useful life within goodwill, users would not receive information about whether the entity has trademarks and the reasons supporting the assessment that those trademarks have an indefinite useful life.
 This might create comparability issues and inconsistencies.
-Even within one entity, some trademarks can be classified as finite intangibles and others as indefinite intangibles.
-However, current requirements of IFRS Standards provide such information for users. - (b) the resulting information might not be useful because some indefinite-lived intangible assets that would be included within goodwill might have characteristics different from those of goodwill.
+Indeed, even within one entity, some trademarks can be classified as having finite life and others as having indefinite life.
+Currently, IFRS Standards require entities to provide users with information that distinguishes intangible assets with a finite life from intangible assets with an indefinite life.

-- Indeed, some of them might be capable of generating independent cash flows by way of licensing. - (c) some indefinite-lived intangible assets are very significant in an acquired business.
+- (b) the resulting information might not be useful because some intangible assets with indefinite useful life might be included within goodwill but have characteristics different from those of goodwill.
+For example, some of them might be capable of generating independent cash flows by way of licensing. - (c) some intangible assets with indefinite useful life are very significant in an acquired business.
 Sometimes, those assets could be key components of the acquired business and could be the main reason why an entity acquired the business.
-Therefore, including those assets within goodwill might take useful information away from users of financial statements. - 66.
-Consequently, the staff think this approach can reduce the cost of valuing some intangible assets acquired in a business combination at the acquisition date but other costs may arise for reasons set out in paragraphs 64-65, perhaps not significantly reducing the overall cost of applying IFRS 3.
-Furthermore, the staff think this approach can deprive users of information that is currently provided. - 67.
-However, the Board could require qualitative information, such as, a description of indefinite-lived intangible assets included within goodwill.
-The Board could require an entity to continue to disclose the reasons supporting the assessment of an indefinite useful life (see paragraph 122(a) of IAS 38). - 68.
+Therefore, including those assets within goodwill might take useful information away from users of financial statements. - 68.
+Consequently, the staff think this approach can reduce the cost of valuing some intangible assets acquired in a business combination at the acquisition date but other costs may arise for reasons set out in paragraphs 66-67, perhaps not significantly reducing the overall cost of applying IFRS 3.
+Furthermore, the staff think this approach can deprive users of information that is currently provided. - 69.
+However, the IASB could require qualitative information, such as a description of intangible assets with indefinite useful life included within goodwill.
+The IASB could require an entity to continue to disclose the reasons supporting the assessment of an indefinite useful life (see paragraph 122(a) of IAS 38). - 70.
 The staff think requiring disclosure of qualitative information on those intangible assets would not impose significant additional costs on preparers because IAS 38 requires an entity to disclose similar information if those assets are recognised separately.